jamesETF/untitled-folder/index.md

 title: Ethical Frenchie
 width: full
 section: large
-description: A family and friends based French Bulldog Breeder.
-We welcome you to Learn more about us and our French Bulldog puppies.
+description: Ethical Frenchie is a trustworthy French Bulldog breeder specializing in raising healthy, happy, and loving Frenchies.
+Experience the difference of our ethical approach to breeding.
 header:
   layout: center # Options: left, center, 1-1, 1-2, 1-3 or 2-3
   background_image: header-6.jpg